 Tying your Chibi Robo to your game lets you “level up” your chibi robo amiibo, expanding it’s ability to perform most of it’s actions.

 Scan your amiibo mid-level to use Super Chibi Robo.

 Super Chibi Robo is a kind of a cheat code that sets Chibi Robo’s battery to 2000 points, fully heals him and increases his movement speed significantly.
-You can use it once per “level” your chibi robo amiibo has gained.
+You can use it once per day per “level” your chibi robo amiibo has gained.

 While it seems like cheating, the Super Chibi Robo doesn’t harm your score, and in fact you get bonus points for the extra watts at the end of the level (you can even scan just before ending the level just for points).

 Super Chibi Robo is also very useful in the Chibi Submarine stages to make the sub much more responsive.

 Scan your Amiibo inside the Chibi House to summon a capsule machine that dispenses random Chibi Robo figures.
 They cost 50 per attempt and only a certain amount will be dispensed at a time.
 Beating a level seems to restore about 1/4th of the capsule stock.
 This means you don’t need lots of amiibo to play the slot machine, just one will do.